isaac-chan/cs419-distributed-systems/README.md

 Configure Hadoop as a [single node cluster](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html) with pseudo-distributed operation.

+Export path to Hadoop path for use in run scripts:

+    $ export HADOOP_DIR=/path/to/hadoop-2.7.3

+Format the Hadoop Distributed File System:

+    $ $HADOOP_DIR/bin/hdfs namenode -format

 ## wordCount

 Given an input file with words, sort the words and ouput the number of times the word occurs in the file.